 99-01.3-16-09.5.
-Manufacturing specifications - Fifty-fifty raffle system.
+Manufacturing specifications - Electronic raffle systems.

-A fifty-fifty raffle system and related equipment used in the conduct of raffles according to chapter 99-01.3-05.1 must meet the specifications of the most current version of gaming laboratories international, LLC's standard for electronic raffle systems, GLI-31.
+An electronic raffle system and related equipment used in the conduct of raffles according to chapter 99-01.3-05.1 for electronic fifty-fifty raffles and chapter 99-01.3-05-01.1 for online raffle ticket sales, must meet the specifications of the most current version of gaming laboratories international, LLC's standard for electronic raffle systems, GLI-31.
+Online raffle ticket sale systems may not use a random number generator to determine the winner of the raffle event.
+All online raffle ticket sale_systems must print a barrel ticket for manual draw of a winner.
 In addition, the following specifications must be met: